Sean Mac Feorais

-Sean Mac Feorais, aka John de Bermingham, aka John Winfield was Archbishop of Tuam during 1430 to 1437.
+Sean Mac Feorais, John de Bermingham, a.k.a.
+John Winfield was Archbishop of Tuam during 1430 to 1437.

 Mac Feorais was a member of the de Bermingham family, Baron Athenry.
 Mac Feorais was the Gaelic form of their surname, and by Archbishop's lifetime, had become deeply Gaelicised.
 He was possibly a younger brother of Walter de Bermingham, Lord Athenry, who died 1428.

 He was appointed 7 June and consecrated after 5 December 1430.
 The See had been vacant since 1411.

 The History of the Popes has no information on him, instead quoting from the Annals of the Four Masters:

 "The Archbishop of Connaught (Tuam), of the Bermingham family, died."
 Quaere, to whom does this allude?